 Our Analysis and Test Results

-The REI Co-op Paddler's is a protective and comfortable hat that performed well in a variety of tests and real-world use scenarios.
+The REI Co-op Paddler's Hat is a protective and comfortable hat that performed well in a variety of tests and real-world use scenarios.
 While our testers were annoyed by its surprisingly deep crown, they were pleased by its adjustability and breathability.
-Other models, most notably the Outdoor Research Sombriolet, performed as well or better than the Paddler's across the board.
-So should you settle for the Paddler's, or spring for another model?
+So should you settle for the Paddler's Hat, or spring for another model?
 Read on to find out.

-The Paddler's has one of the widest brims of the hats we tested, measuring 4" in the back and 3" in front and on the sides — though you should note that the Paddler's closest competitor, the Outdoor Research Sombriolet, has a wider brim.
-The Paddler's has a cinch cord so you can comfortably adjust it to fit your head, which means it stays firmly in place and provides reliable protection.
+The Paddler's Hat has one of the widest brims of the hats we tested, measuring 4 inches in the back and 3 inches in front and on the sides.
+It has a cinch cord so you can comfortably adjust it to fit your head, which means it stays firmly in place and provides reliable protection.
 We knocked it down slightly in this category because the wide back brim constantly interferes with a pack if you're wearing one, which makes it more likely that you'll take it off.

 Overall, the REI Co-op Paddler's is a comfortable hat, though we had a couple of gripes.
-On the up side, the crown material is soft and conforms to your head, and there are no areas that dig in or chafe.
+On the upside, the crown material is soft and conforms to your head, and there are no areas that dig in or chafe.
 The adjustable cinch cord in the crown allows the hat to fit snugly without pinching.
-On the down side, this hat has a very deep crown, so that it came down well over the tops of our ears and almost touched the tops of our eyebrows.
-This was a lot of coverage and made the Paddler's a little uncomfortable.
+On the downside, this hat has a very deep crown, so that it came down well over the tops of our ears and almost touched the tops of our eyebrows.
+This was a lot of coverage.
+And it made the Paddler's a little uncomfortable.
 It also meant that the hat brim rode low in our field of vision, which was annoying.
-The Paddler's only comes in two sizes, so getting an ideal fit might be challenging, though the cinch cord in the crown definitely helps with this.
-We found the Outdoor Research Sombriolet to be a little more comfortable than the Paddler's because its crown isn't as deep.
-The Filson Summer Packer also scored very well in this category, though it isn't adjustable.
+This hat also only comes in two sizes, so getting an ideal fit might be challenging, though the cinch cord in the crown definitely helps with this.

-The Paddler's will certainly hold up to sustained light use, but this is not the most durable hat we tested.
-The quality of the stitching and materials doesn't feel quite comparable to its competitor hats from Outdoor Research, and it feels much flimsier than our co-Editors' Choice, the Filson Summer Packer.
+The Paddler's Hat will certainly hold up to sustained light use, but this is not the most durable hat we tested.
+The quality of the stitching and materials doesn't feel quite comparable to its competitor hats.
+And it feels much flimsier than some of the other hats we tested.

 This hat does hold up fairly well to being packed and crushed, though it's not perfect.
-After being crammed into a Ziplock for 30 minutes, the Paddler's brim was significantly creased, but these creases almost disappeared after a few wears.
-If you're going to be repeatedly stuffing your sun hat into a backpack or vest pocket, we'd recommend a model that can better hold up to crushing, like the Filson Summer Packer or the Arc'teryx Sinsola.
+After being crammed into a Ziplock bag for 30 minutes, the Paddler's brim was significantly creased, but these creases almost disappeared after a few wears.
+If you're going to be repeatedly stuffing your sun hat into a backpack or vest pocket, we'd recommend a model that can better hold up to crushing.

 The Paddler's is a great functional hat, but it's not super stylish.
-This is definitely a cap that says "I made a wise and economical choice about sun protection" before it says "I give a damn about looking cool."
+This is definitely a cap that says "I made a wise and economical choice about sun protection" before it says "I give a darn about looking cool."
 It's not sleek, it has a deep, baggy crown and a big ol' floppy brim, and it comes in one color: drab.
-If you want a hat you can proudly wear on the patio of your local brewpub after your hike, consider the Filson Summer Packer or the Arc'teryx Sinsola, or peruse the other reviews in this category to figure out which hat best matches your style.
+If you want a hat you can proudly wear on the patio of your local brewpub after your hike, peruse the other reviews in this category to figure out which hat best matches your style.

 The REI Co-op Paddler's is a jack of all trades and a master of none.
 It's protective, but it's not the most protective.
 It's comfortable, but there are more comfortable options.
 It's breathable and durable, but other hats are more so.
 And in terms of style, it lags behind most of the competition.
 If you wind up with this hat, you likely won't be disappointed, but there are better options out there.